rokitalab/OpenPedCan-analysis/analyses/tumor-normal-differential-expression/README.md

 ## Differential Expression of RNA-seq matrices
+This analysis is DEPRECATED and was last run with OpenPedCan data release `v12`.

 This module takes as input histologies and the RNA-Seq expression matrices data, and performs differential expression analysis for all combinations of GTEx subgroup (normal) and cancer histology type (tumor).